mertmtn/view-transitions-api-demo/README.md

 A demo project showcasing the [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) in modern browsers.
 This repository provides two modes: a **Multi-Page App (MPA)** and a **Single Page App (SPA)** implementation to compare patterns.
+Also **None** repository is an empty boilerplate that makes you apply view transitions

 ## 🧰 Contents

-- `mpa/` — A simple multi-page implementation using native HTML/CSS/JS.
+- `mpa/` — Cross document view transitions (multi-page-MPA).
-- `spa/` — A SPA implementation (e.g. using client routing) demonstrating how the API works in a single-page context.
+- `spa/` — Same document view transitions (single-page-app).
 - `none/` — Not implemented View transitions as boilerplate.
 - `products.json` — Contains products and its informations in the list.